BO20-G38/Lightning_McQueen/README.md

 # Lightning McQueen

 ## Use case
-Keras with using PlaidML backend.
-Creating and retraining model.
-Graphed with matplotlib
+Model created for recognizing arm gestures.

-## Installation
+## Installation of needed packages

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install opencv.